jwiggenhorn/edmonds-karp-java/README.md

+## About

+This is a Java implementation of the [Edmonds-Karp algorithm](https://en.wikipedia.org/wiki/Edmonds%E2%80%93Karp_algorithm) for computing the maximum flow in a flow network.

-# Instructions to compile and run
+## Instructions to compile and run

 First, compile with the `make` command.